conanbatt/interview-practice/profile-specific-challenges/backend/coding.md

 }
 ```

-4. Primer number checker.
-Create a function that detects if a number is a primer number.
-It should be better than O(n).
-How would you optimize this function if you called this sequentially from 1..n?

-5. Implement Promises.
-Start with then/catch/finally.
-Then implement Promise.all().

 ## Chess Check

 Model a chess board and a function that can check if a King is on Check.
 In chess, a King is in check if any rival piece, according to its own movement mechanics, may capture the king in the next move.